-Most power outages will be over almost as soon as they begin, but some can last much longer – up to days or even weeks.
-Power outages are often caused by freezing rain, sleet storms and/or high winds which damage power lines and equipment.
+Most power outages will be over almost as soon as they begin, but some can last much longer.
+Power outages are often caused by freezing rain, high winds, and fallen trees which damage power lines and equipment.
 Cold snaps or heat waves can also overload the electric power system.

 During a power outage, you may be left without heating/air conditioning, lighting, hot water, or even running water.
 If you only have a cordless phone, you will also be left without phone service.
 If you do not have a battery-powered or crank radio, you may have no way of monitoring news broadcasts.
 In other words, you could be facing major challenges.

 You can greatly lessen the impact of a power outage by taking the time to prepare in advance.
 You and your family should be prepared to cope on your own during a power outage for at least 72 hours.